laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-14/day-3/labs/korilla-receipts.md

 Only display those receipts based on the users selection of those buttons.

-Here are some solutions with this bonus:
+Here is a solution with this bonus:

 - [Justin](https://y9m9l.csb.app/)